chrs1885/WCAG-Colors/README.md

 Internally, the provided colors will be mapped to an equivalent of the sRGB color space.
 All functions will return `nil` and log warnings] with further info in case any input color couldn't be converted.
 Also note that semi-transparent text colors will be blended with its background color.
 However, the alpha value of semi-transparent background colors will be ignored since the underlying color can't be determined.**

+## Documentation

+WCAG-Colors offers a whole lot of features along with a bunch of configurations.
+To find more about how to use them inside the [documentation](Documentation/Reference/README.md) section.

 ## Installation

 There are currently four different ways to integrate WCAG-Colors into your apps.